 A Grand Adventure

 So should you take a break from managing Sunset Valley to craft legendary weapons and seek out the fountain of youth?
-It all really depends on what you're looking for.
+It all really depends on what you're looking for be it a castle game like - Kingdoms and Castles set in the middle ages or something totally different.
 Go for the Sims Medieval if the thematic presentation appeals to you and you don't mind the limitations set by the Quest system.
 However, if you were hoping for a medieval version of The Sims 3 or are looking for a proper RPG experience, then even with the ability to cure townspeople using leeches, this game may not be the right fit for you.